Flume: Flow measurement flume

 Styles of flow measurement flumes include: Cutthroat, HS / H / HL-type, Khafagi, Montana, RBC, Parshall, Palmer-Bowlus, Trapezoidal, and Venturi Flume.

-Flow measurement flumes can be installed in earthen channels, concrete canals, below ground chambers, or factory integrated into Packaged Metering Manholes.

 Navigable canal flume

 In some nineteenth-century canals, a bypass flume diverted water around a lift lock from the level (or pound) above to the level below the lock, so that the level below would have sufficient water.

 Recreational flumes

 In competitive swimming, specialized flumes with transparent sides are often employed by coaches to analyze a swimmer's technique.
 The speed of the flow is variable to accommodate the full spectrum of swimming styles and ability.